milomg/reactively/Reactive-algorithms.md

 to any class,
 as well as prototype
 integration with [Lit](https://github.com/lit/lit).
-[Preact/signals](https://github.com/preactjs/signals) comes with a prototype integration with [React](https://reactjs.org/).
+[Preact Signals](https://github.com/preactjs/signals) comes with a prototype integration with [React](https://reactjs.org/).
 Expect more integrations as these reactivity cores mature.